The Emancipation Proclamation

 The most revolutionary part of the document is often overlooked: “And I hereby enjoin upon the people so declared to be free to abstain from all violence, unless in necessary self-defence; and I recommend to them that, in all cases when allowed, they labor faithfully for reasonable wages….”

-This is not Lincoln patronizingly telling freed slaves to behave themselves, but an announcement that black men and women, until then treated solely as chattel, could now legally act in self-defense.
-This is Lincoln’s answer to the most notorious part of the 1857 Supreme Court decision in Dred Scott v.
-Sandford, when Chief Justice Roger Taney’s majority opinion went so far as to declare that blacks, “regarded as beings of an inferior order,” had “no rights which the white man was bound to respect.”
+Rather than hearing Lincoln patronizingly telling freed slaves to behave themselves, we read this as an announcement to whites that Black men and women who were treated as chattel now could legally act in self-defense.
+This is squarely in opposition to the most notorious part of the 1857 Supreme Court decision in Dred Scott v.
+Sandford, which deluded pro-slavery forces into thinking that the slavery controversy had been solved.
+Chief Justice Roger Taney’s majority opinion went so far as to declare that African Americans, “regarded as beings of an inferior order,” had “no rights which the white man was bound to respect.”

 ★ ABRAHAM LINCOLN.
-Document Signed, [June, 1864], co-signed by William Seward, Secretary of State, and John Nicolay, Private Secretary to the President.
+The Emancipation Proclamation.
+Document Signed, [June 1864], co-signed by WILLIAM SEWARD, Secretary of State, and JOHN NICOLAY, Private Secretary to the President.
 “Authorized Edition,” created and sold to benefit the Sanitary Commission’s work aiding soldiers and improving conditions in Union and P.O.W. army camps. #22028